mining-visualizer/MVis-tokenminer/README.md

     --cl-extragpu-mem <n> Set the memory (in MB) you believe your GPU requires for stuff other than mining. default: 0

  Miscellaneous Options:
     --config <FileSpec>  - Full path to an INI file containing program options.
-Windows default: %LocalAppData%/tokenminer/tokenminer.ini
+Default location is 1) the executable folder, or if not there, then in 2) %LocalAppData%/tokenminer/tokenminer.ini (Windows) or
-                           Linux default: $HOME/.config/tokenminer/tokenminer.ini.
+                           $HOME/.config/tokenminer/tokenminer.ini (Linux).
 If this option is specified,  it must appear before all others.

  General Options:
     -V,--version  Show the version and exit.